-Although often seen as weaker scavengers when compared to lions, hyenas do sometimes make a meal of a lion now and then.
+Although often seen as weaker scavengers compared to lions, hyenas sometimes make a meal of a lion now and then.
 Whether scavenging a lion carcass or actively hunting a solitary lion or lion cub, the hungry hyena is a bone-crushing force with which to be reckoned.

 How is it possible for a hyena to take on a lion?
 We will look at the answer to this question and more answering questions such as: